elotroalex/chiens/_texts/translation.md

 - Who then?
 - Them
 - them dogs
-- them men with bleeding smiles, with steely eyes.
+- them men with the bloody smiles, with steely eyes.
-- {:.pr} And you know, I say their justice is over.
-Over, but the glow of their eyes never dies.
+- {:.pr} And you know, their justice may be over, yes, over, but the glow of their eyes never dies.
 - assassins! murderers! murderers!

 - {:.sp} The Guard Man.